 About the Institute

-The Wireless Institute at the University of Notre Dame is a research center within the College of Engineering, committed to advancing wireless technologies and governmental policies surrounding the use of the radio frequency spectrum.
-The institute brings together a diverse team of faculty, staff, and students from various disciplines, fostering a collaborative environment that drives innovative research and large-scale wireless projects.
-The institute focuses on projects that explore the cutting-edge of low-power, high-frequency, and intelligence-based distributed wireless technologies.
-Its innovations range from developing advanced antennas to improving wireless networks.
-Through its work, the Wireless Institute aims to make significant contributions to the evolution of wireless systems, pushing the boundaries of what’s possible in the field.
+The Wireless Institute at the University of Notre Dame is a research center within the College of Engineering.
+It is committed to advancing wireless technologies and governmental policies surrounding the use of the radio frequency spectrum.
+The institute brings together a diverse team of faculty, staff, and students from various disciplines, to advance the science and technology of wireless communication systems.
+From next-generation 5G/6G networks to spectrum sharing, cybersecurity, and satellite communications, our research and faculty are solving everyday wireless challenges.

 Personnel & Facilities